Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 Armed with data, marketing teams will need to decide how to attract and enchant the target account.
 Generating awareness of your brand, and how it can provide solutions to their problems, is the main objective at this stage.

 And personalization is key.
 If content is custom-tailored, or the prospect at the very least believes it is, then your brand will stand out as being more invested in their success.
-It is a winning strategy to make prospective clients feel recognized and acknowledged.
+Personalized messages are a winning strategy to make prospective clients feel recognized and acknowledged.